Sergey8828/cars_api/README.md

 Cars API Project
- ìProject Carsî.
+Link for the video about the project  https://vimeo.com/manage/videos/923699138/privacy

+ ‚ÄúProject Cars‚Äù.
 The "Cars" project is a web application designed to manage information about different types of cars.
 It follows the Model-View-Controller (MVC) architectural pattern for organized and modular development.
 Additionally, it features an Application Programming Interface (API) to facilitate communication with external systems or applications.
 The "Cars" project showcases a well-structured application following the